A fan’s guide – the club from early doors to today

 Buying tickets – when, where, how and how much

-With average attendances close to capacity and 31,000+ season-ticket holders, availability is invariably an issue at Everton.
-The club’s membership scheme (£30) offers priority for the season-ticket waiting list but not for match tickets.
+The club’s membership scheme (£35) offers priority for the season-ticket waiting list but not for match tickets.
 The first port of call should be online sales.
-Season-ticket holders also use the StubHub ticket exchange for games they cannot attend.
-Note that the club’s hospitality packages also have a waiting list.
+Season-ticket holders also use the resale platform for games they cannot attend.
+Note that ticket-and-hotel deals through Sporting Breaks have sold out for 2024-25, and the club’s hospitality packages have sold out for 2025-26.

 The ticket office (Mon-Fri 9am-5pm, 0151 556 1878) is opposite the Wilmslow Hotel on Goodison Road, and distributes during the week of the match if there is availability for less attractive league fixtures and earlier rounds of either cup.